A guest blog by Oxfam GB’s Ethical Trade manager Rachel Wilshaw

 Can the scheme help drive change beyond the UK?

-Examples of progress in global supply chains include the partnership emerging in the garment sector, between 14 brands and global union IndustriALL; a sector-wide coalition in Malawi tea, led by Ethical Tea Partnership, Oxfam, IDH and GIZ; and work by BananaLink and the World Banana Forum on a fair distribution of value in this value chain.
+Examples of progress in global supply chains include the partnership emerging in the garment sector, between 14 brands and global union IndustriALL; a sector-wide coalition in Malawi tea, led by the Ethical Tea Partnership, Oxfam, IDH and GIZ; and work by BananaLink and the World Banana Forum on a fair distribution of value in this value chain.
 These approaches have a sector rather than national focus and a model of change that involves influencing governments to raise the minimum wage, freeing up value for employers to raise wages and removing barriers to worker representation.

 The success factors for the UK scheme surely has useful lessons for initiatives with a developing country focus.
 Figuring these out is a key challenge – and opportunity – for the next 10 years.
 European governments could help this along, for instance by ensuring public spending via Aid and Public Procurement promote a living wage; by offering tax or rate incentives to living wage employers; and issuing guidance to companies on staying within competition law while collaborating to raise low wages.